johanneskastl/ansible-role-install_and_configure_etcd/README.md

 - `etcd_initial_cluster`: initial cluster configuration for bootstrapping, something like `default=http://localhost:2380`
 - `etcd_initial_cluster_state`: initial cluster state ('new' or 'existing')
 - `etcd_initial_cluster_token`: initial cluster token for the etcd cluster during bootstrap.
 Specifying this can protect you from unintended cross-cluster interaction when running multiple clusters

+In case you want to setup a cluster of etcd servers, you can omit the variables `etcd_name` and `etcd_initial_cluster` and only the `etcd_servers_group`:

+- `etcd_servers_group`: name of a Ansible group of hosts, which will be used as servers for etcd

+The role automatically builds the long string, consisting of "hostname" plus "hosts's IP address plus port" for each of the servers, and uses this string as input for `etcd_initial_cluster`.
+In addition, if you specify `etcd_servers_group`, the variable `etcd_name ` will be set to each server's hostname.

 Dependencies
 ------------